Sean Bouchard: Professional career

-On March 9, 2023, it was announced that Bouchard had suffered a ruptured left biceps muscle and would require surgery that was likely to be season-ending.
-However, Bouchard rehabilitated the injury and was activated from the injured list on August 14; he was subsequently optioned to Triple–A Albuquerque.
-In 21 games for Colorado late in the year, Bouchard hit .316/.372/.684 with four home runs and seven RBI.
+On March 8, 2023, Bouchard suffered a ruptured left biceps muscle in a spring training game that required surgery that was initially announced would end his season.
+However, he rehabilitated the injury and was activated from the 60-day IL on August 14; he was subsequently optioned to Triple-A. In 21 games for Colorado late in the year, Bouchard hit .316/.372/.684 with four home runs and seven RBI.

-Bouchard was optioned to Triple–A Albuquerque to begin the 2024 season.
-In 31 appearances for the Rockies, Bouchard batted .187/.290/.297 with one home run, eight RBI, and four stolen bases.
+Bouchard was optioned to Triple-A Albuquerque to begin the 2024 season after suffering an oblique injury in spring training.
+In 31 games for the Rockies in his rookie season, Bouchard batted .187/.290/.297 with one home run, eight RBI, and four stolen bases.
+He underwent surgery in November to repair a fractured hamate bone in his left hand.

-Bouchard made 32 appearances for Colorado during the 2025 campaign, batting .167/.247/.242 with one home run, seven RBI, and one stolen base.
-Bouchard was designated for assignment by the Rockies on July 25, 2025.
-He cleared waivers and was sent outright to Triple-A Albuquerque on August 1.
-Bouchard elected free agency following the season on November 6.
+Bouchard played in 32 games for Colorado in 2025, batting .167/.247/.242 with one home run, seven RBI, and one stolen base.
+He was designated for assignment by the Rockies on July 25.
+He cleared waivers and was sent outright to Triple-A on August 1.
+He elected free agency following the season on November 6.